himanshudongre/ERA_V1_Session_6/README.md

 Here we calculate backpropogation equations by hand for a small network as given below
 ![Network and Its backpropagation equations](S6/back_prop_calculation.jpg)

+- The excel sheet with the calculation is present [here](S6/backprop.xlsx)

 Below is the loss function graph when training the above neural network for different learning rates:
 - `Learning Rate = 0.1`\
 ![Error Function Graph With LR0.1](S6/Error_LR0.1.jpg)